multiversx/mx-docs/docs/integrators/deep-history-squad.md

 }
 ```

-Above, we've chosen (as an example) the archives in such a way to reconstruct the history between 15th and 25th of October (~10 days, ~120 _devnet_ epochs).
+Above, we've chosen (as an example) the archives in such a way as to reconstruct the history between the 15th and 25th of October (~10 days, ~120 _devnet_ epochs).

 Now, bootstrap the reconstruction as follows: